-After reviewing our college's major websites over the end of 2019, I wanted to share a couple of helpful web content creator tips now that we're all (hopefully) settled into spring semester.
+After reviewing our college's major websites over the end of 2019, I wanted to share a few helpful web content creator tips now that we're all (hopefully) settled into spring semester.

 1. Always include the year on any informational web pages posted in support of an event (e.g. conference, symposium, town hall, etc.)